CSU-CS150B/CS150B-Lab-Instructions/NBAPractical.md

 ```
 ### Step 2 - Filtering the data:
 The next step is filtering the data to return a filtered dataset that contains only the values for players of a certain team.
-This function has two parameters: *Team_Name* which contains the name of the teams that you will be filtering by and *data* which contains the data you read in the last step.
+This function has two parameters: *data* which contains the data you read in the last step and *postion* which is the position you will be filtering for.
-The first thing to do is to find the index at which the team is located and store this information somewhere.
+The first thing to do is to find the index at which the player position is located and store this information somewhere.
 The rest of the project will be much easier if you don't have to keep going back to the dataset to remember which values are stored where.
-It is recomended to use global variables that have been left commented out on the top of the page.
+It is recomended to use global variables on the top of the page.
+If you are struggling to figure out the indices try printing out the header which is returned from the *read_csv* function with the data to see way data is stored in each column.
 ```
-# index_name = ?
+# index_position = ?
-# index_age = ?
+# index_pts = ?
-# index_team = ?
+# index_ast = ?
 ```
 By storing the index of age in this variable you can simply type *index_team* whenever you are trying to access the team for a given player.
 Once you've done this the general structure of the function should be: